CaveMobster/firebot-setups/Credits/README.md

 ### Can I add other fun things to display in the credits?

 Yes!
 If you know your way around Firebot I suggest you play around with it and see what you can do, but I plan on making extensions of this credits function in the future.

-### Need help?
-DM Cave or ask in the tech channel.